 The cheapest car insurance in Arizona

-Arizona drivers can get affordable auto insurance from several providers.
+Arizona drivers have lots of options for car insurance at affordable rates in the state.
 The companies in the table below represent some of the lowest rates in Arizona and may be a good place to start your insurance search.

 Geico is a great choice for drivers who are looking for cheap car insurance in Arizona.
 The average annual full coverage premium is $916 and the average annual minimum coverage premium is $326.
 In addition to low premiums, Geico customers may be able to save additional money by taking advantage of the company’s numerous discounts.
 Geico has discounts for safe drivers, good students, military members, federal employees, employer groups, bundling policies and having vehicle safety features, like airbags and daytime running lights.